What are the responsibilities and job description for the Housing Resource Specialist position at New England Center and Home for Veterans?

 - Provide guidance materials to Veterans to help them prepare for tenant screenings and for successful tenancy.

-- Hold weekly meetings with SSVF management and case managers to communicate updates to housing inventory, help to match Veterans to appropriate units, and support the application process and communication to Landlords, Property Manager, or Subsidy Administrators.
+- Hold weekly meetings with SSVF management and case managers to communicate updates to housing inventory, help to match clients to appropriate units, and support the application process and communication to Landlords, Property Managers, or Subsidy Administrators.

-- Conduct Boston Coordinate Entry Pathways Assessments with Veterans and follow up on any housing matches.
+- Conduct Boston Coordinated Entry Pathways Assessments with clients and follow up on any housing matches via Boston’s Clarity system

 - Attend staff meetings and trainings as well as pertinent meetings in the community.